-Learn what learning target focus wheels are, how they improve classroom learning and climate, and see a specific example to implement in your instructional design.
+What learning target focus wheels are, how they improve classroom learning and climate, and how you can implement them in your instructional design.

 Wouldn’t it be spectacular if one student-centered resource could provide all of the assessment information teachers need, and beyond that, build a climate of motivated learners?